Gag (BDSM)

-A gag is a device used in sexual bondage and BDSM roleplay.
+A gag—an object placed in or over a person's mouth so as to prevent speech—may be used in sexual bondage and BDSM roleplay.
 Gags are usually associated with roleplays involving bondage, but that is not necessarily the case.
 The person who wears the gag is regarded as the submissive partner, while the other is regarded as the dominant one.
 People may wear gags for a variety of reasons.
 Some people derive erotic pleasure from a gag, either in a submissive or dominant role.
 When combined with other physical restraints, the wearing of a gag can increase the wearer's sense of helplessness and anxiety level within a BDSM scene by rendering them unable to speak during sexual activity, which some people enjoy.

 For some people, gags have connotations of punishment and control, and thus can be used as a form of humiliation.
 To some, wearing a gag without restraints is still an act of humiliation, as is an open mouth gag.
 Some fetishists are sexually aroused by the sound gagged people make when they try to speak, or by seeing a person drool uncontrollably.

 The type of gag used depends on the tastes of the parties and the type of roleplay scene, what is available at the time, and safety considerations.
 Some gags are designed to fill the mouth, while others are designed to provide access to the mouth by forcing the mouth open.
 Gags may be classified as over-the-mouth type, mouth stuffing type or mouth opening type.